United Arab Emirates

 Federal level

-Throughout recent years, the UAE has brought into force anti-corruption and anti-fraud legislation in line with international standards such as the Financial Action Task Force’s (FATF’s) AML and CTF requirements, most recently enacting legislation to ensure that the compliance and enforcement are strengthened through the Emirates at a federal level.
+Throughout recent years, the UAE has brought into force anti-corruption and anti-fraud legislation in line with international standards, such as the Financial Action Task Force’s (FATF’s) Anti-Money Laundering/Combating the Financing of Terrorism (AML/CTF) requirements, most recently enacting legislation to ensure that the compliance and enforcement are strengthened through the Emirates at a federal level.
 The relevant federal laws, which apply generally, including with respect to virtual assets, are:

 The UAE Penal Code strongly criminalises and sanctions acts of fraud, bribery, embezzlement and abuse of position.

-As of April 2021, the UAE’s National Anti-Money Laundering and Combatting Financing of Terrorism and Financing of Illegal Organizations Committee (NAMLCFTC) adopted guidelines for financial institutions and designated non-financial businesses and professions.
-The NAMLCFTC also introduced and approved several risk assessment reports related to anti-money laundering and terrorist financing relating to non-profit organisations and lawyers, amongst others.
+As of April 2021, the UAE’s National Anti-Money Laundering and Combating Financing of Terrorism and Financing of Illegal Organizations Committee (NAMLCFTC) adopted guidelines for financial institutions and designated non-financial businesses and professions.
+The NAMLCFTC also introduced and approved several risk assessment reports related to anti-money laundering and terrorist financing relating to non-profit organisations and lawyers, among others.

 In June 2021, the UAE Central Bank issued guidance on AML and CFT for licensed financial institutions and the implementation of targeted financial sanctions regimes.